Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: t-distributed Stochastic Neighbor Embedding (t-SNE)

 As we will see later, the $q_{ij}$ in t-SNE is:

 which is based on the standard Cauchy distribution:

-where $\pi$ is canceled in numerator and the normalizing denominator of $q_{ij}$ (see the explanations of this trick in Section \ref{section_SNE}).
+where $\pi$ is canceled from the numerator and the normalizing denominator in $q_{ij}$ (see the explanations of this trick in Section \ref{section_SNE}).

-If the Student-t distribution \cite{student1908probable} in the general degrees of freedom $\delta$ was used, we would have:
+If the Student-t distribution \cite{student1908probable} with the general degrees of freedom $\delta$ is used, we would have:

 where $\Gamma$ is the gamma function.
-Cancelling out the scaling factor from the numerator and denominator, we would have \cite{van2009learning}:
+Cancelling out the scaling factors from the numerator and denominator, we would have \cite{van2009learning}:

-However, as the first degree of freedom has the heaviest tails amongst different degrees of freedom, it is the most suitable for the crowding problem; hence, we use the first degree of freedom which is Cauchy distribution.
-As we are using Cauchy distribution, in our opinion, it would better if the authors of \cite{maaten2008visualizing} had named this method ``Cauchy-SNE'' rather than ``t-SNE''.
-However, later, t-SNE with general degrees of freedom was proposed, which we explain in Section \ref{section_tSNE_general_degrees}.
+However, as the first degree of freedom has the heaviest tails amongst different degrees of freedom, it is the most suitable for the crowding problem; hence, we use the first degree of freedom which is the Cauchy distribution.
+Note that the t-SNE algorithm, which uses the Cauchy distribution, may also be called the Cauchy-SNE.
+Later, t-SNE with general degrees of freedom was proposed \cite{van2009learning}, which we explain in Section \ref{section_tSNE_general_degrees}.